Since 2005, travelers like you have helped us change the world through micro-donations.

 Papua New Guinea

 Access to safe drinking water and sanitation are human rights, essential for life, health, dignity, empowerment and prosperity.
 WaterAid embraces the principles of equality and non-discrimination to ensure universal access to water, sanitation and hygiene.
-In recognition of gender based inequalities that prevent women and girls from enjoying their right to water and sanitation on an equal basis to men and boys, WaterAid works to strengthen systems that contribute to broader gender equality and social inclusion.
+Recognising gender-based inequalities that prevent women and girls from enjoying their right to water and sanitation on an equal basis to men and boys, WaterAid works to strengthen systems that contribute to broader gender equality and social inclusion.

-This project aims to support an improvement in the delivery of WASH services for Wewak District, East Sepik Province in Papua New Guinea.
-Not only will this promote more inclusive, equitable and sustainable access to the services but it will also promote the empowerment of women and people with disabilities.
-This will be achieved through support for the creation of, and effective participation in, decision-making fora associated with WASH service delivery, with the following goals:
+The project will continue to support improved, equitable and inclusive WASH service delivery for Wewak District, East Sepik Province, as well as empowering women and people with disabilities.
+This will be achieved through support for the creation of, and effective participation in, decision-making fora associated with WASH service delivery, with the following expected results:

 Traveling soon?
 When you buy travel insurance with us, you can make a contribution towards a cause you care about.